-Note: If the connection to the PulseAudio server is interrupted (e.g., configuration changes or network problems), the audio device in the guest stops working.
+Please note: if the connection to the PulseAudio server is interrupted (e.g., configuration changes or network problems), the audio device in the guest stops working.
 Even if the connection is then restored, the audio device will not start working again until the emulator instance has been restarted.